Aaron-Bryan/Typing_Speed_Test/README.md

-Hello, Thank you for visiting this repo
+Hello, Thank you for visiting this repo.<br>
-To use the 2D_Shooter.py you must have these libraries installed:
+To use the typing-speed-test.py you must have these libraries installed:<br>

-pygame
+pygame<br>

-Ex:
+Ex:<br>
 pip install pygame